spxbhuhb/adaptive/lib/lib-value/doc/guides/subscribing to values from a service.md

 - a value ID
 - a vararg of markers
-- a list of `AvSubscribeCondition` instances
+- a list of [AvSubscribeCondition](class://) instances

 ## Unsubscribe

-To unsubscribe, the service can simply call `AvValueWorker.unsubscribe` with the subscription id.
+To unsubscribe, the service can simply call [unsubscribe](function://AvValueWorker) with the subscription id.